 - Serve: You can serve right away or wait about 30 minutes until they’ve cooled down a bit.
 These are delicious warm or at the room temperature!
 But my favorite way to serve is fresh from the oven with a giant scoop of ice cream!
 Vanilla, salted caramel, or butter pecan ice cream are all great options.

-Can I Double the Recipe?
+Can I Double this Apple Hand Pie Recipe?

 How to Make Apple Hand Pies in Advance?

-Just be sure to remove the night before you want to use it and thaw in the fridge overnight.
-And always let pie dough sit at room temperature for about 20 minutes before rolling it out.
-Pie dough that’s too cold will most likely crack when rolled out.
+- Remove the pie dough the night before baking and thaw in the fridge.
+Then let the pie dough sit at room temperature for about 20 minutes before rolling it out.

-Tools Needed For this Recipe:
+Tools Needed For Apple Hand Pies

 - Sparkling Sugar: This coarse sugar looks gorgeous on top of pies and other baked goods like scones and muffins!
 Turbinado sugar will also work fine, but won’t look as pretty.